-4 Privacy Enhancements
+4 Privacy enhancements

 The analysis presented in the previous section indicates a need for better access control and monitoring mechanisms.
-In this section, we present our two solutions that can be used independently or together to facilitate stronger privacy protection in nix systems.
-The first solution is a Privacy Auditing Tool that monitors the privacy health of an organization and can alert users/administrators of potential threats (the fifth mantra).
-The second solution is a new access control model, View-Based Access Control, that modifies the data sharing mechanisms of nix systems and succeeds on the remaining private-sharing mantras.
+In this section, we present our two solutions that can be used independently or together to facilitate stronger privacy protection in \nix systems.
+The first solution is a Privacy Auditing Tool that monitors the privacy health of an organisation and can alert users/administrators of potential threats (the fifth principle).
+The second solution is a new access control model, VBAC, that modifies the data sharing mechanisms of \nix systems and succeeds on the remaining private-sharing principles.
 Using the two solutions together provides an excellent data sharing environment.

-4.1 Privacy Auditing Tool
+4.1 Privacy auditing tool

 The aim of the privacy auditing tool is to periodically monitor user home directories and identify potential private data exposures.
-A similar approach is used by most enterprise security applications like [30] that audit user systems and enforce compliance to security policies, for example, requiring laptop owners to keep a boot-up password, or system administrators to enforce stricter password rules and so on.
-In a similar vein, the privacy auditing tool will scan user home directories and alert administrator or the users directly if their private data can be accessed by unauthorized users.
+A similar approach is used by most enterprise security applications like (Symantec Security Manager, 2008) that audit user systems and enforce compliance to security policies, for example, requiring laptop owners to keep a boot-up password, or system administrators to enforce stricter password rules and so on.
+In a similar vein, the privacy auditing tool will scan user home directories and alert administrator or the users directly if their private data can be accessed by unauthorised users.

-The design of such a tool is very similar to the design of the attack described in Section-2.3.1.
+The design of such a tool is very similar to the design of the attack described in Section 2.7.
 A number of test accounts are created on the monitored system with different group memberships, since it is possible that some user group might have access to more private data than others.
 The tool is then run from these test accounts to identify exposed private data.
-The auditing tool can be used either to obtain only higher level statistics, as described in the attack or more userspecific information which can alert users directly of their pri- vate directories that can be accessed by unauthorized users.
+The auditing tool can be used either to obtain only higher level statistics, as described in the attack or more user-specific information which can alert users directly of their private directories that can be accessed by unauthorised users.
 A variant would be allowing users to themselves invoke an audit of their home directory.
-Yet another variant would be to allow the tool to automatically correct some of the obvious misconfigurations like emails.
+Yet another variant would be to allow the tool to automatically correct some of the obvious mis-configurations like e-mails.